spacecloud-io/space-cloud/docs/manual/user-management/profiles.md

 // Read profiles of all users
 db.profiles().then(res => {
   if (res.status === 200) {
-    // res.users contains the profile of the users console.log('User profile', res.data.users)
+    // res.data.users contains the profile of the users console.log('Profiles', res.data.users)
     return;
   }
 }).catch(ex => {